A Parent's Guide to the Accelerated Reader Program

 A range of books recommended for pupils - their “Zone” or ZPD code is given to each pupil.
 Ideally they should begin choosing books at the beginning of their range and work their way up.

 Our stock of reading books in the Library have been assessed and labelled with Accelerated Reader colour codes according to level of difficulty:

 Book Level and Interest Level and Points

 An estimate of the reading difficulty of the text is expressed as a Book Level.
 (The book Level is based on average sentence length, average word length, vocabulary difficulty and frequency of words).
-Each book is worth points according to difficulty.
+Each book is worth points according to the length of the book.